rking/pry-full/README.md

 - Shortens write-run-debug cycles when exceptions are involved.

 - Exploring causes of hard-to-replicate exceptions.

+- `cd-cause` to source of exceptions in code run within Pry

 - Rescues on test failure via `require` of `pry-rescue/minitest` and `pry-rescue/rspec`